mercure-imaging/mercure/docs/intro.rst

 .. topic:: Bookkeeper

     The bookkeeper service acts as central monitoring instance for all system activity.
 It receives notifications from every mercure component and stores the data in a PostgreSQL database.
 This makes it possible to review the processing history of every image that passed through the router.
 The bookkeeper also stores extended information about received series (e.g., the used contrast agent), so that it can be used as source for data mining.
-Moreover, it records all errors or processing abnormalities.
+Moreover, it records all errors or processing abnormalities, as well as processing results (e.g., findings of AI models).
 Automatic alerts can be triggered based on periodic database queries.

 .. topic:: Webgui

     The webgui module provides a convenient web-based user interface that allows configuring new rules, targets, and processing modules, including a tool for testing rules prior to activation.
 It can be used to monitor the server status, check the processing queue, and review logs.
 It uses an authorization system with personal accounts, which can have full administrator rights or read-only rights.
 All relevant activities in the webgui are recorded by the bookkeeper, documenting which user made which configuration change.
 Moreover, all configuration items can be documented including assignment of an owner.